Shyamraja/pythonDataExercises/README.md

-Here I tried to analyse data in csv by using pandas which is a library of python
+Here I tried to analyse data in csv by using pandas.
+I tried to show data in different ways.
+Pandas is a library of python